rmorshea/talks/idom/what-is-idom/README.md

 -->

-# Inspired by React?
+# How Did React Inspire It?

 <!--

-The main thing we took are components and hooks
+The main thing we took where the
+- functional components
+- hooks

 -->